codefresh-io/docs.codefresh.io/_docs/integrations/oidc-pipelines.md

 1. In the Add an Identity Provider form, do the following:
     1. Select Provider type as **OpenID Connect**.
     1. Enter a meaningful name for the Provider.
     1. In the **Provider URL** field, enter the client ID for Codefresh:
       For SaaS customers, this is `https://g.codefresh.io`.
-      For on-premises customers, this is the URL of their Codefresh instance.
+      For on-premises, this is the URL of their codefresh instance.
+    >**NOTE**:
+     The Client ID must align with the value set for `audience`.
+The provided URLs are valid for the default audience.
+    For custom audiences, ensure that the Client ID corresponds to the specific custom audience you've configured.
     1. Click **Add provider**.

 {% include